Terms & Conditions

 If We Cancel

 We reserve the right to cancel any tour - however, this would only become necessary in exceptional circumstances.
 In such an event, we would hope to offer you an alternative.
-If this were not possible or acceptable, we would issue a full refund.
-White Rose Tours will not be held responsible or offer a refund/compensation in any of the following situations: war, riots, civil unrest, terrorism, natural disaster or any unforeseen cancellations due to industrial disputes and/or weather.
+If this were not possible or acceptable, we would issue a full refund towards a future tour.
+White Rose Tours will not be held responsible or offer a refund/compensation in any of the following situations: war, riots, civil unrest, terrorism, coronavirus or similar pandemics, natural disaster or any unforeseen cancellations due to industrial disputes and/or weather.

 Arrangements for your tour are made months in advance.
 It is therefore inevitable that changes can occur.
 In most cases, these changes will be minor and will not affect your holiday.
-However, in the event of a major change, we will advise you immediately and you may then (a) continue the tour with the new itinerary, (b) accept an alternative of the same or similar value, or (c) cancel your holiday with a full refund.
+However, in the event of a major change, we will advise you immediately and you may then (a) continue the tour with the new itinerary, (b) accept an alternative of the same or similar value.

 In accordance with the Package Travel, Package Holiday and Package Tour Regulations 1992 and EC Directive 90/314EC all monies will be kept in trust until such times as your tour is complete.